MolecularAI/REINVENT4/contrib/reinvent_plugins/components/README.md

   * `similarity`: any that RDKit supports e.g. `tanimoto`, `dice`, etc.
   * `similarity_params`: similarity parameters e.g. `a` and `b` for ´tversky`

-* RDKit Descritpros: Computes all 210 RDKit descriptors.
+* RDKit Descriptors: Computes all 210 RDKit descriptors.
 Each endpoint selects one descriptor.
   * `descriptor`: descriptor name

-* Mordred Descritpros: Computes all 1613 2D Mordred descriptors.
+* Mordred Descriptors: Computes all 1613 2D Mordred descriptors.
 Each endpoint selects one descriptor.
   * `descriptor`: descriptor name
   * `nrpocs`: number of processors